DangTruongDuong/youtube_downloader/README.md

 # 🎬 YouTube Downloader (Python + GUI)

+# 🎬 run the software file in the dist folder

 A simple yet powerful desktop app to download YouTube videos or audio in your preferred quality.
 Built with a modern GUI using `ttkbootstrap`, it supports real-time progress display, MP3/MP4 conversion, and can be compiled into a standalone `.exe` file for Windows.

 ---